 You forked over that cash and you may be panicking since you know that first dollar from your blog can take months.
 It’s time to find out where to save money after you started your blog.

-These money saving tips I’ll be sharing are things I still do today even though I regularly make five figures a month from my blog.
+These money saving tips I’ll be sharing are things I still do today even though my blog earns five figures a month.
 Why?
 Because I’ve always been a frugal person.

 We have twins and since both my husband and I are blogging full-time, anywhere we can save money each month is something we’ll actively pursue.